Footwear and diabetes

 Heel height

-The heel of your footwear should not be more than 2.5 centimetres (1 inch).
+The heel of your footwear should not be more than 2.5 centimetres (1 inch), to reduce excessive pressure on the front of your foot.

 Where possible the uppers (top) of your shoes should be made from a natural material such as soft leather.
 Leather will fit to your foot without causing any rubbing and will help to prevent your feet from swelling.